ugurkocde/intunemacadmins/content/README.md

 New here?
 Start with the [Getting Started guide](home/getting-started.md), or jump straight to the [Baseline Settings](baselinesettings/import.md) to configure your tenant fast.
 {% endhint %}

+## See What Changed

+Every addition and correction is recorded with its publication date, destination page, and original source.
+No mystery updates and no disconnected release-note pages.

+<a href="changelog.md" class="button primary">View the Changelog</a> <a href="home/whats-new.md" class="button secondary">Latest Intune Updates</a>

 ## Our Sponsors ❤️

 A big thank you to our sponsor for supporting the community and helping keep these resources free.